darrenjw/scala-view/README.md

 The idea is that you create a `Stream` of `BufferedImage`s for your application and then visualise it by calling `scalaview.SwingImageViewer(sbi)` where `sbi` has type `Stream[BufferedImage]`.
 Further details can be found in the scaladoc (which can be built with `sbt doc`).
 Note that it is usually better to use the constructor(s) in the companion object for the `SwingImageViewer` rather than the default class constructor.

-Examples of use can be found in the separate repo [scala-view-examples](https://github.com/darrenjw/scala-view-examples).
+Examples of use can be found in the [examples](examples/) subdirectory.